lshimokawa/codingdojo/javascript-qunit-minispade/README.md

-# Running JavaScript tests with QUnit, Minispade and Phantomjs
+# Run QUnit Tests from Terminal with Phantomjs and Minispade

 ## Highlights: